Two new holes on the Dunluce links at Royal Portrush introduced as part of preparations for the staging of The Open in 2019.

 The original course architect was Harry Colt, designer of many world famous venues, and the introduction of the new holes which represents the first major changes to the links since the 1930s, means the course will now finish at the dog leg par-4 16th.

-Work to upgrade the course began two years ago and involved the re-positioning of the 2nd green, rebuilding the 3rd green and rebuilding and reshaping the 8th green.
+Work to upgrade the course began two years ago and involved the re-positioning of the 2nd green, rebuilding the 3rd green and rebuilding and reshaping the old 8th green (now 10th).

-Six of the holes have new tees and several new bunkers have been introduced, including five on the new 7th hole and three on the new 8th.
-The changes means the championship course has been lengthened by 130 yards to 7,317 yards.
+Nine of the holes have new tees and several new bunkers have been introduced, including five on the new 7th hole and three on the new 8th.
+The changes means the Championship course has been lengthened by 201 yards to 7,344 yards.

 The future of the 17th and 18th holes will be decided following The Open.